zushyart/animation-files/README.md

 # Animation-files
-The files I use to make my YouTube show Tricky Hard Experiences, along with other animations.
-I won't upload the Blender and FireAlpaca files because I feel like I don't need to.
-I also won't upload any unoriginal audio.
-The Turbowarp files and images should be enough for people to have fun.
+The files I use to make my YouTube show Happy Object World, along with other animations.
+I'll only upload what I feel like I need to.
+Most people won't care about this, but I'm sure some people will.